 The challenge and subsequent settlement triggered a new rulemaking by EPA in which it not only updated existing standards for certain natural gas processing plants and other facilities, but also established new standards for emissions from certain types of natural gas operations not covered at all in the existing standards.
-Among the new standards were requirements applicable to new hydraulically fracturing operations as well as refracturing operations.
+Among the new standards were requirements applicable to new hydraulic fracturing operations as well as refracturing operations.

 The new regulations direct the industry to adopt a process known as "green completions" or "reduced emissions completions" for hydraulically fractured gas wells.
 (Hydraulically fractured oil wells are exempt from the 2012 NSPS requirements.)
-In a "green completion," the natural gas that would otherwise be vented during the completion process is cleaned and captured for reuse in extraction facilities into surface waters are found in 40 Code of Federal Regulations (CFR) Part 435.
+In a "green completion," the natural gas that would otherwise be vented during the completion process is cleaned and captured for reuse in not apply to the coalbed methane extraction industry.